-- Unknown demographics.
-For each demographic point reported as "unknown", provide the reason. - If there are indicators that are zero, explain why indicators are zero. - Describe any deviation from typical program activities this month. - Describe any changes in resources (staffing, funding, space, etc.), that impacted the program. - In 3-5 complete sentences, provide a specific example of how the program made an impact on a client or the community this month.
+- Describe any deviation from typical program activities this month. - Describe any changes in resources (staffing, funding, space, etc.), that impacted the program. - In 3-5 complete sentences, provide a specific example of how the program made an impact on a client or the community this month.
 If quoting a volunteer, staff member, or client, provide their name and title/role.
 You may use aliases when referring to clients to protect their privacy. - Is there anything else you'd like to report?